bnwa/efficacy/README.md

 # Efficacy
-Lil Bit Opinionated Monadic Types for Async Operations with Typed IO Dependencies
+Types for validation and async operations with typed IO dependencies

 ## Core Concepts